MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     not be totally accurate in other production contexts.
 Be sure to contact me if you spot big mistakes /  things to improve.

+.. block-info:: Target-Audience

+    | This post is targeted towards beginners with Kanata itself.
+    | If you are a more advanced user you can check `Katana Uber Instancing`_.

 Intro
 -----

-An instance is not a magical object.
-It is just a location with a defined list of attributes understood by your render-engine.
+As the Katana's motto states : *It’s all just a bunch of Attributes.* And it's apply to instances too.
+They are just a bunch of location with a defined list of attributes understood by your render-engine.
-You can as such create an instance with a simple ``LocationCreate + AttributeSet`` (if you have time to loose) but we will be using OpScripts to do so.
+You can as such create an instance with a simple ``LocationCreate + AttributeSet`` setup *(if you have time to loose)*.
+But we will be using OpScripts to do so.

 Here is a quick diagram that could resume how an instance is built :

 .. image:: {static}/images/blog/0005/intro.png
     :alt: instancing principle
-    :scale: 10%

 The basic principle is that an ``instance`` links at least to one ``instance source`` (a scene-graph location).